hallilibas-if/MalCode/README.md

 psql "$DATABASE_URL" -f schema.sql
 ```

-If `CREATE EXTENSION pgcrypto` fails because your local PostgreSQL policy restricts extensions, apply the schema once as the `postgres` admin user or ask a database admin to enable `pgcrypto` in the `mal_ledger` database.
+If `CREATE EXTENSION pgcrypto` prints `already exists, skipping`, that is expected after the admin command above.

 Verify the tables: